rancher/dashboard/docusaurus/docs/code-base-works/sortable-table.md

 Typically a delayed component would initally not render itself at all - or render a simple indicator that the content has not loaded.
 When its
 `startDelayedLoading` method is called, it will then render its full content, fetching data as needed etc,

+### Table header

+There are two ways table headers are populated:

+- Customize header: You can create a customized header for the sortable table by defining it in `explore.js`.
+Read more [how to create custom table headers](/code-base-works/customising-how-k8s-resources-are-presented#customising-tables) for each type.

+- Header coming from Schema: If table data is coming from Schema, headers are dynamically populated by the Schema data.
+For the Internationalization make sure to add table headers locale key in translations YAML files.